eqadir/ariel/ui/src/ui/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+# Deployment and initial run of Ariel UI
+* npx @google/aside init (select Angular, don't overwrite anything) this will create clasp.json and other files needed to deploy the UI rm -rf test npm install

+npm run deploy
+## One-time after initial deployment
+in Apps Script, do one deployment (type: web app)